Heart attack life cover

 The quick answer is yes, according to statistics from the United States National Vital Statistics Reports, the life expectancy of a 65-69-year-old is 18.7 years, which is reduced to 8.3 years after a heart attack.
 A recent study also shows that as many as 65% of heart attack sufferers die within 8 years.

 What are the chances of surviving a heart attack?

 According to the latest figures, over 90% of individuals who suffer a myocardial infarction will survive.
 This is a technical term used for heart attack, which means that the area around the heart is damaged and dying due to an interruption of blood flow.

 What does a heart attack feel like?

-The majority of heart attacks (Myocardial Infarctions) begin with a feeling of discomfort in the middle of the chest area that lasts for several minutes (or it can stop and then start again).
-You might feel an uncomfortable pressure, squeezing, or pain in areas of the upper body.
+The majority of heart attacks (Myocardial infarction) begin with a feeling of discomfort in the middle of the chest area that lasts for several minutes (or it can stop and then start again).
+You might feel uncomfortable pressure, squeezing, or pain in areas of the upper body.